Niranjan-GopaL/12th-project/README.md

 # 12th-project
-The project that I worked on in 12th grade about Bank Accounting using intermediary Python skills
+The project that I worked on in 12th grade about  Accounting Bot using intermediary Python skills